BOOKSFASHIONHOME DECOR

 A river waterfall in Great Smoky Mountain National Park | via unsplash.com

-At these national parks, dogs are allowed in some areas, but not all.
-Most commonly at these parks, dogs are allowed in front country (the most accessible) campgrounds, picnic areas, and along paved roads and parking areas.
+At these national parks, dogs can go to some areas, but not all.
+Most commonly at these parks, dogs can go in the front country campgrounds, picnic areas, and along paved roads and parking areas.
 They’re typically not allowed in back country areas or along longer trails.
-I’ve included the specific trails on which dogs are allowed.
+Check with each specific park before bringing your dog.

-• Biscayne National Park, Florida - Dogs are allowed at Convoy Point, Elliott Key, and in private watercraft.
-Dogs are not allowed at Boca Chita Key, including in docked boats.
+• Biscayne National Park, Florida – Dogs allowed at Convoy Point, Elliott Key, and in private watercraft.
+Dogs not allowed at Boca Chita Key.

-• Congaree National Park, South Carolina - Dogs are allowed on all boardwalks, but elevated boardwalks may distress some dogs.
-Life jackets for dogs are advised.
+• Congaree National Park, South Carolina – Dogs allowed on all boardwalks, but they may distress some dogs.
+Dog life jackets advised.

-• Crater Lake National Park, Oregon - Dogs are allowed on the following trails as long as there isn’t significant snow: Lady of the Woods, Godfrey Glen, Annie Spur Trail, Grayback Drive, Pacific Crest Trail.
+• Crater Lake National Park, Oregon – Dogs allowed on these trails: Lady of the Woods, Godfrey Glen, Annie Spur Trail, Grayback Drive, Pacific Crest Trail.

-• Grand Canyon National Park, Arizona - Dogs are allowed in most places above the canyon rim.
-Please take special care to ensure pets are protected from the heat.
+• Grand Canyon National Park, Arizona – Dogs allowed in most places above the canyon rim.
+Ensure pets are protected from the heat.

-• Great Sand Dunes National Park and Preserve, Colorado - Dogs are allowed throughout the preserve and in the majority of the main use area, but not in the majority of the park.
-Specific use maps are available through the park.
+• Great Sand Dunes National Park and Preserve, Colorado – Dogs allowed throughout the preserve and in the majority of the main use area, but not the park.
+Look for specific use maps throughout the park.

 • Joshua Tree National Park, California – While dogs are not allowed on any trails, they’re allowed at all picnic areas and on unpaved roads.

-• Katmai National Park and Preserve, Alaska - Dogs are allowed throughout the back country, but not within the Brooks Camp Developed Area in the summer.
+• Katmai National Park and Preserve, Alaska – Dogs allowed throughout the back country.
 Be aware of high bear activity in the park.

-• Kobuk Valley National Park, Alaska - While dogs are technically allowed in the backcountry, the park has no official language governing dogs other than federal leashing and waste disposal regulations.
+• Kobuk Valley National Park, Alaska – Dogs allowed in the backcountry, but the park has no official language for dogs outside federal regulations.

-• Lake Clark National Park and Preserve, Alaska - While dogs are technically allowed in the backcountry, the language from the park strongly discourages visitors from bringing their dogs.
+• Lake Clark National Park and Preserve, Alaska – Dogs allowed in the backcountry, but language from the park strongly bringing dogs.

-• Olympic National Park, Washington - Pets are allowed on Peabody Creek Trail, Rialto Beach parking lot to Ellen Creek, the beaches between the Hoh and Quinault Reservations, Madison Falls Trail, Spruce Railroad Trail, and July Creek Loop Trail.
+• Olympic National Park, Washington – Dogs allowed on many specific trails as outlined by the park.
 Pets are not allowed on tidal rocks as the rocks can injure their paws.

-• Redwoods National Park, California - Dogs are not permitted on wilderness trails in the park, but they are allowed on beaches and gravel roads/trails.
+• Redwoods National Park, California – Dogs prohibited on wilderness trails in the park, but allowed on beaches and gravel roads/trails.

 National Parks That Are Only Slightly Dog Friendly